thegrinder/rr-notifications/README.md

 ## redux action creators

-There are two different actions creators available to you. `showNotification` takes an options object that is available to you inside your notification under `props.options`, and fires a notification. `hideAllNotifications` takes no argument and closes all of the notifications.
+There are two different actions creators available to you. `showNotification` takes an options object that is available to you inside your notification under `props.options`.
+You can pass all the necessary content and type (warning, danger, etc.) in that object. `hideAllNotifications` takes no argument and closes all of the notifications.